Skip to main content

 Traces

-Setup auto-instrumentation for your locally hosted Node.js application and send traces to Logz.io
+Auto-instrument Node.js and send Traces to Logz.io

 Before you begin, you'll need:

-• A Node.js application without instrumentation
+• A Node.js application without instrumentation.

-• An active account with Logz.io
+• An active Logz.io account.

-• Port 4318 available on your host system
+• Port 4318 available on your host system.

-• A name defined for your tracing service.
-You will need it to identify the traces in Logz.io.
+• A name for your tracing service to identify traces in Logz.io.

 note